fbpx

 2. Have a Case Checklist for Every Case

-Because you don’t have the capacity to remember every little thing that has to be done on all of your files when you have 70 or 80 active files, I can help with this.
 I put together one that I use inside the Personal Injury Paralegal Boot Camp, and I’m going to share it with you to help you get started.
 You can download it below.

-But here’s the thing about checklists.
 They’re only good if you use them.
 Too many times, we think, “I’ve done this one hundred times; I don’t need to look at that checklist.”
 And then we forget something.
-And here’s the other thing about checklists.
-They reduce the amount of mental focus and energy we have to use to get something done so that we have more energy to focus on the things we don’t have a checklist for.
+The other thing about checklists is that they reduce the amount of mental focus and energy we have to use to get something done so that we have more energy to focus on the things we don’t have a checklist for.

 A Paralegal Resource For You